VGVentures/very_good_engineering/src/content/docs/testing/testing.md

 ## Test with a single purpose

 Aim to test one scenario per test.
-You might end up with more tests in the codebase, but this is preferred to creating one single test to cover several cases.
+You might end up with more tests in the codebase, but this is preferred over creating one single test to cover several cases.
 This helps with readability and debugging failing tests.

 Bad ❗️